 - (4) Includes (i) 35,333 shares of common stock held directly by Mr. Schiller through an IRA account; (ii) 1,296,429 shares of common stock held by Schiller Gregory Investment Company, LLC; (iii) 18,532 shares of common stock that Mr. Schiller may be deemed to beneficially own as UTMA custodian for his children; (iv) 1,200 shares of common stock held by Schiller Family Foundation, Inc., of which Mr. Schiller is the President, and has the power to vote and dispose of such shares; and (v) 207,468 shares of common stock held by the Robert R. Schiller Revocable Trust.
 Excludes: (i) 500 shares of common stock that are beneficially owned by Mr. Schiller's spouse through an IRA account; and (ii) 40,000 shares of common stock that may be deemed to be beneficially owned by Mr. Schiller's spouse as trustee of the Robert R. Schiller Cornerstone Trust.
-Mr. Schiller disclaims beneficial ownership of the shares of common stock that are or may be deemed to be beneficially owned by his spouse. - (5) Includes (i) Mr. Sokolow's options to purchase 171,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 29, 2016; and (ii) 377,567 shares of common stock held by ST Investors Fund, LLC, of which Mr. Sokolow is the General Manager.
-Excludes Mr. Sokolow's options to purchase 6,250 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 29, 2016. - (6) Includes Mr. House's options to purchase 211,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 29, 2016.
-Excludes Mr. House's options to purchase 6,250 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 29, 2016. - (7) Includes Mr. Henning's options to purchase 76,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 29, 2016.
-Excludes Mr. Henning's options to purchase 6,250 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 29, 2016. - (8) Includes Mr. Kuehne's options to purchase 40,500 shares of common stock that are presently exercisable or exercisable within 60 days of April 29, 2016, of which options to purchase 25,000 shares of common stock are subject to certain transfer restrictions through and including December 31, 2017.
-Excludes (i) Mr. Kuehne's options to purchase 59,500 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 29, 2016; and (ii) 1,991 shares of common stock that are beneficially owned by Mr. Kuehne's spouse, as to all of which he disclaims any beneficial ownership. - (9) Includes Mr. Ritchie's options to purchase 100,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 29, 2016.
-Excludes 20,000 restricted shares that will vest and become nonforteitable as follows: (i) 10,000 shares shall immediately vest and become nonforfeitable if: (A) during any calendar year ending prior to and including December 31, 2017, the Company's apparel products achieve certain net revenue targets in such calendar year; and (B) Mr. Ritchie is employed as a full time employee by the Company or one of its subsidiaries as of March 31, 2018; and (ii) 10,000 shares shall immediately vest and become nonforfeitable if: (A) during any calendar year ending prior to and including December 31, 2018, the Company's apparel products achieve certain net revenue targets in such calendar year; and (B) Mr. Ritchie is employee by the Company's apparel products achieve and the calendar year; and (B) Mr. Ritchie is employee by the Company's apparel products achieve and the calendar year; and (B) Mr. Ritchie is employed as a full time employee by the Company or one of its subsidiaries as of March 31, 2019; provided, however, in the event that the Company fails to achieve a net revenue target in an applicable calendar year but Mr. Ritchie remains employed as a full time employee by the Company or one of its subsidiaries as of the applicable employment date for such period, then 2,000 restricted shares with respect to such period shall be come fully vested and the remaining 8,000 unvested restricted shares with respect to such period shall be forfeited effective as of such applicable employment date. - (10) Based on a Schedule 13G filed with the Securities and Exchange Commission by Kennedy Capital Management, Inc. on February 12, 2016.

-(11) Includes options to purchase 1,339,250 shares of common stock that are presently exercisable or exercisable within 60 days of April 29, 2016.
-Excludes options to 78,250 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 29, 2016.
+Mr. Schiller disclaims beneficial ownership of the shares of common stock that are or may be deemed to be beneficially owned by his spouse. - (5) Includes (i) Mr. Sokolow's options to purchase 190,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 17, 2017; and (ii) 377,567 shares of common stock held by ST Investors Fund, LLC, of which Mr. Sokolow is the General Manager. - (6) Includes Mr. House's options to purchase 230,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 17, 2017. - (7) Includes Mr. Henning's options to purchase 95,000 shares of common stock that are presently exercisable or exercisable within 60 days of April 17, 2017. - (8) Includes Mr. Kuehne's options to purchase 42,750 shares of common stock that are presently exercisable or exercisable within 60 days of April 17, 2017, of which options to purchase 25,000 shares of common stock are subject to certain transfer restrictions through and including December 31, 2017.
+Excludes (i) Mr. Kuehne's options to purchase 182,250 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 17, 2017; (ii) restricted stock award granted on July 1, 2016 under the Company's 2015 Stock Incentive Plan of which 100,000 restricted shares will vest and become nonforfeitable if, on or before July 1, 2020, the Fair Market Value (as defined in the 2015 Stock Incentive Plan) of the Company's common stock shall have equaled or exceeded \$15.00 per share for twenty consecutive trading days; and (iii) 1,991 shares of common stock that are beneficially owned by Mr. Kuehne's spouse, as to all of which he disclaims any beneficial ownership. - (9) Includes options to purchase 1,357,750 shares of common stock that are presently exercisable or exercisable within 60 days of April 17, 2017.
+Excludes options to purchase 182,250 shares of common stock that are not presently exercisable and not exercisable within 60 days of April 17, 2017.